 Further inspection at camp will reveal that these blisters are somehow enormous.

-It starts getting dark and we discover that the amount of wind to be inversely proportional to our remaining daylight – the darker it gets, the windier it becomes.
-By the time the sun has dipped below the horizon it’s windy enough to make hearing each other difficult.
+It starts getting dark and we discover the amount of wind is inversely proportional to our remaining daylight – the darker it gets, the windier it becomes.
+By the time the sun has dipped below the horizon, it’s windy enough to make hearing each other difficult.
 We walk a bit farther into the start of a small depression between two hills in the hopes that they will provide some shelter.

 No luck.